-The notion of Big World came from interacting with my cat when I lived in Oceanside, California.
+The notion of the big world came from interacting with my cat when I lived in Oceanside, California.
 There was a fenced-in area on my patio that she could be outside, but still protected.
 But if she went out the gate she was in the Big World.
 There were coyotes out there.
-She loved the safety of the fenced world, but she was always happiest and most alive when she was out in the big world.
+She loved the safety of the fenced world, but she was always happiest and most alive when she was out in the big

 Walking with your heart open requires you to live in the Big World.
 Life is live.
 The Big World is vast.
 You are directly interacting with all of creation and whatever walks in the door.
 This can feel overwhelming.